NotDec/NotDec-wasm2llvm/README.md

 # NotDec-wasm2llvm

-Translating wasm into LLVM IR.
+Translating WebAssembly into the most simple LLVM IR.
 Features:

 - Directly decode the stack into LLVM SSA.

-Based on LLVM 14 (last version with pointer type).
+Based on LLVM 14 (the last version with pointer type).

 ### Pull Requests are Welcomed!